-Removing hard water stains and hard water deposits from glass shower doors doesn't have to be tough!
+Removing and cleaning hard water stains and hard water deposits from glass shower doors doesn’t have to be tough!
 This question has been submitted to this web site many times, because many people struggle with this common stubborn bathroom cleaning problem.
-We have compiled a list of our favorite DIY tips for removing hard water stains from glass.
-We are confident that you will have success with these tips too!
+We have compiled a list of our favorite DIY tips for removing hard water stains from glass shower doors.
+We are confident that you will have success with these tips tops.

 Tip #1: Try spraying rubbing alcohol and wiping immediately.
 Clean houses for a living, and use the alcohol for glass and mirrors.